 Please refer to ato.gov.au for further information about inactive low balances.
-To check if the ATO holds super for you, your financial adviser can use the Super Match facility in the Secure Online Portal or you can use the ATO's online services available at ato.gov.au or by telephoning the ATO on 13 28 65.
+To check if the ATO holds super for you, you can use the ATO's online services available at ato.gov.au or by telephoning the ATO on 13 28 65.